 In addition, bell peppers may have a number of other health benefits.

-Prevention of AnemiaAnemia is a common condition characterized by reduced ability of the blood to carry oxygen.
+Anemia is a common condition characterized by a reduced ability of your blood to carry oxygen.

 One of the most common causes of anemia is iron deficiency, the main symptoms of which are weakness and tiredness.

 In fact, one medium-sized red bell pepper may contain

 Bell peppers are rich in many vitamins and antioxidants, especially vitamin C and various carotenoids.

-At the end of the day, bell peppers are an excellent addition to a healthy diet.
+All in all, bell peppers are an excellent addition to a healthy diet.